COVID’s Impact on Mental Health, Substance Use and Unemployment

 Mental Health

 From the start of the pandemic, uncertainty surrounding health, finances and politics were leading causes for anxiety, depression and other mental health disorders.
-A study conducted by Frontiers in Psychology found that people in isolation, with poor health or job insecurity, faced higher rates of this psychological distress.

 Programs such as the Stay Well Community Health Initiative, Black Nurse Collaborative and We Can Do This COVID Public Education Program worked tirelessly throughout the pandemic to provide free COVID vaccinations, health resources and supports reduce stress, combat misinformation and alleviate anxiety.